NielsKlaver/Portfolio/README.md

 ### Machine Learning

-[__Building a SMS Spamfilter Naive Bayes__]()In this project we build a spam filter for SMS messages.We construct a dictionary to calculate probabilities and use Naive Bayes for classification <br>__Skills: Classification, Naive Bayes, Pandas__
+[__Building a SMS Spamfilter Naive Bayes__]()In this project we build a spam filter for SMS messages.We construct a dictionary to calculate probabilities and use Naive Bayes for classification <br>__Skills: Classification, Naive Bayes, Pandas , Regular Expressions__

 ### Data Cleaning